Otrex/treblle-sdk-ts/README.md

 # Treblle-SDK-TS

-<b>Treblle-SDK-TS</b> is a node typescript SDK that provides methods to integrate to [treblle](https://www.treblle.com/) API Monitoring.
+`Treblle-SDK-TS` is a node typescript SDK that provides methods to integrate to [treblle](https://www.treblle.com/) API Monitoring.
 It can be used to build <b>plugins</b> for various node frameworks.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)